sarinarw/entity-api-basen/README.md

 # entity-api-basen
-Simple REST API programming exercise for BaseN using Vert.x
+Simple Entity REST API programming exercise using Vert.x and Java.

+Written for interview with BaseN in 2020.

 Switch to the `develop` branch to view the code.